hanerkoca/starknet.js-workshop-typescript/Cairo1.md

 ```bash
 starknet-devnet --seed 0 --verbose --compiler-args '--allowed-libfuncs-list-file ./pathto/lib_funcs.json --add-pythonic-hints' 2> /dev/null &
 ```
 > Note the PID of process, displayed in the first line (ex : `[1] 954825`).
-It will be necessary at the end of process.
+It will be necessary at the end of the process.

 ### Interact with the contract :

-In the SAME bash window, launch the script that will deploy and interact with the contract (available [here](src/scripts/cairo11-devnet/4c.declareAndDeployHello.ts)) :
+In the SAME bash window, launch the Starknet.js script that will deploy and interact with the contract (available [here](src/scripts/cairo11-devnet/4c.declareAndDeployHello.ts)) :
 ```bash
 npx ts-node src/scripts/cairo11-devnet/4c.declareAndDeployHello.ts
 ```